shrinidhijoshii/YT-reactClone/Discussions.md

        - without debouncing if we implement suggestions then , 14x1000 = 14000 api calls
        - with debouncing if we implement suggestions then , 3x1000 = 3000 api calls (high performant as less api calls)

+3. How can I further optimise api calls in debouncing
+   - it can be achieved using caching (we are using redux store for caching)
+     - when we type anything , suggestions results can be stored in the redux store
+     - if we type same keyword or same search word in the future or the next time we can avoid api calls and give the already existing result.

 Machine coding Tips